Sport and Leisure

 An outline of the services offered by the public library service and membership requirements

-The White Flag for Leisure Facilities is a hygiene/environmental award for swimming pools, sports halls, gymnasiums and other indoor leisure facilities.
+The National Quality Standard Award (previously known as the White Flag Award) is a hygiene/environmental award for swimming pools, sports halls, gymnasiums and other indoor leisure facilities.

 The "Blue Flag" is an international award made to beaches and marinas that demonstrate high environmental standards and good sanitary and safety facilities